Mercury-Redstone 4: Recovery of Liberty Bell 7

-After several unsuccessful attempts in 1992 and 1993, Oceaneering International, Inc. lifted the Liberty Bell 7 off the floor of the Atlantic Ocean and onto the deck of a recovery ship on July 20, 1999, the 30th anniversary of the Apollo 11 lunar landing.
+After several unsuccessful attempts in 1992 and 1993, Oceaneering International, Inc. lifted the Liberty Bell 7 off the floor of the Atlantic Ocean and onto the deck of a recovery ship on July 20, 1999, the 30th anniversary of the Apollo 11 lunar landing and a day shy of the 38th anniversary of the loss of the Mercury capsule.
 The team was led by Curt Newport and financed by the Discovery Channel.

 The spacecraft was found after a 14-year effort by Newport at a depth of nearly 16000 ft, 300 nmi east-southeast of Cape Canaveral.
-Among the items found within were part of the flight gear and several Mercury dimes which were taken to space to be souvenirs of the flight.
+Among the items found within were part of the flight gear and a large number of Mercury dimes which had been taken to space to be souvenirs of the flight.

-After Liberty Bell 7 was secured on the deck of the recovery ship, the "Ocean Project", experts removed and disposed of an explosive device (SOFAR bomb) that was supposed to detonate in the event of the spacecraft's sinking, but which failed to explode.
+After Liberty Bell 7 was secured on the deck of the recovery ship, the "Ocean Project", experts removed and disposed of an explosive location device (SOFAR bomb) that was supposed to detonate in the event of the spacecraft's sinking, in order to pinpoint its position, but which had failed to explode.
 The spacecraft was then placed in a container filled with seawater to prevent further corrosion.
+The capsule's condition was consistent with what would have been expected from 38 years of lying in deep ocean water; the titanium hull and plastic components, all unaffected by salt water, survived basically intact while aluminum and steel components were extensively corroded and in some cases completely disintegrated--this included the steel instrument panels which were almost totally eroded away and their gauges and controls found lying in the astronaut's couch still attached to the wiring harnesses.
+Grissom's camera and its film rolls were recovered; the film was in poor condition and had no useable imagery in it.
+Also recovered were the astronaut's logbook, flashlight, survival knife, and 35 Mercury dimes.
 The Cosmosphere, in Hutchinson, Kansas, disassembled and cleaned the spacecraft, and it was released for a national tour through September 15, 2006.
 The spacecraft was then returned to the Cosmosphere where it is on permanent display.
 In 2016, it was temporarily lent to The Children's Museum of Indianapolis.